15 Psychology of Money Quotes (and What They’re Actually Saying)

 Morgan Housel, The Psychology of Money

-“Use money to gain control over your time, because not having control of your time is such a powerful and universal drag on happiness.”
+“Use money to gain control over your time, because not having control of your time is such a powerful and universal drag on wellbeing.”

 Morgan Housel, The Psychology of Money